kfoozminus/cheatsheets/kubernetes.md

     - user sends commands to delete a pod with grace period of 30s
     - the pod in the API server is updated with the last-alive-time and grace period
     - `kubectl get pods` will show `Terminating` for the pod. when the kubelet sees the `Terminating` mark, it begins the process (the following subpoints happen simulaneously with this step)
     - if the pod has defined a `preStop hook`, it is invoked inside of the pod.
     - [`preStop`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L2192) is called immediately before a container is terminated. it must complete before the call to delete the container can be sent. of type `Handler`
     - if the `preStop` hook is still running after grace period expires, 2nd step again - API server is updated with 2 second of grace period again.
     - the processes are sent TERM signal
     - pod is removed from endpoints list for service, are no longer part of the set of running pods for replication controllers
-      - pods that shutdown slowly cannot continue to serve traffic as load balancers (like the service proxy) remove them from their rotations (QJenny)
+    - pods that shutdown slowly cannot continue to serve traffic as load balancers (like the service proxy) remove them from their rotations (UJenny)
     - when the grace perios expires, running processes are killed with SIGKILL
     - kubelet will finish deleting the pod on the API server by setting grace period to 0s (immediate deletion).
   - default grace period is 30s.